-Tooth erosion happens every day to people of all ages.
+The erosion of tooth enamel happens every day to people of all ages.
 It can cause serious oral health complications if not dealt with swiftly, as the acids wear away the protective layer of your teeth.
-Unfortunately, unsightly tooth erosion can cause not only pain but also visible signs of damage that don’t look pleasant.
-Find out more about tooth erosion symptoms and causes here, as well as steps you can take to avoid it or reverse its development at the early stages.
+Unfortunately, tooth enamel erosion can cause not only pain but also visible signs of damage.
+Find out more about the symptoms and causes of enamel erosion, as well as steps you can take to avoid it or reverse its development at the early stages.

-Tooth erosion is a process which happens when high levels of acid cause a loss of tooth enamel.
+Tooth enamel erosion is a process which happens when high levels of acid lead to tooth enamel loss.
 Enamel is the hard, protective layer of the tooth.
-If the enamel becomes worn away, exposing the dentine beneath, it could lead to pain and sensitivity and other complications.
+If the enamel becomes eroded, exposing the dentine beneath, it could lead to pain and sensitivity and other complications.

 The causes of enamel erosion can be put down to a variety of reasons, but one of the most common ones is your diet.
 Each time you eat or drink something acidic, your tooth enamel becomes softer than usual as it loses some of its mineral content.
 Although your saliva slowly cancels out this process, returning your mouth to its normal balance, if it happens too often, your enamel cannot repair itself.